detod/best-wallet/README.md

 It's organized in layers:

 ```
-Layer 0: cmd
+Layer A: cmd
-Layer 1: handler, middleware, consumer, job
+Layer B: handler, middleware, consumer, job
-Layer 2: domain
+Layer C: domain
-Layer 3: util
+Layer D: util
 - - - - - - - -
-Layer 4: 3rd party code on github, gitlab...
+Layer E: 3rd party code on github, gitlab...
-Layer 5: go stdlib
+Layer F: go stdlib
 ```

 Semantics:

 - A layer can depend on layers below, but not on layers above.
-Example, code in Layer 1 can depend on code in Layer 2 or 3, but not the other way around.
+Example, code in Layer A can depend on code in Layer B or C, but not the other way around.
 - Elements in the same layer should not depend on eachother e.g handlers <->
 consumers.
 - As you go down the layers, the code gets more generic and reusable.
 It makes